Greginkansas/-openhab-openhab1wiki/Network-UPS-Tools.md

     networkupstools="ups1:ups.status"

-As a result, your lines in the items file might look like the following:
+As a result, lines in the items file might look like the following:

     Number Ups_Output_Voltage "UPS output voltage [%.1f V]" (Ups) {networkupstools="ups1:output.voltage"}
     String Ups_Status "UPS status [%s]" (Ups) {networkupstools="ups1:ups.status"}

 Supported item types are Number and String.

-Supported property names differs between UPSes.
-You can use upsc command to get a list of properties for your ups:
+Supported property names differ between UPSes.
+You can use the `upsc` command to get a list of properties for your ups:

 ```
 jarek@nas ~ $ upsc ups1
 battery.charge: 100